wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 - **Spy Relaying** - involves listening directly to the Guardian Network via a spy
 - **REST Relaying** - provides a REST endpoint to accept a VAA that should be relayed

-### Considerations
+**Considerations**

-Remember, despite their name, specialized relayers are still considered untrusted.
-VAAs are public and can be submitted by anyone, so developers should not rely on off-chain relayers to perform any computation which is considered "trusted".
+Remember, despite their name, specialized relayers still need to be considered untrusted.
+VAAs are public and can be submitted by anyone, so developers should not rely on off-chain relayers to perform any computation considered "trusted."

 - Development work and hosting of relayers are required
 - The fee-modeling can become complex, as relayers are responsible for paying target chain fees
-- Relayers are responsible for liveness, adding an additional dependency for the cross chain application
+- Relayers are responsible for liveness, adding dependency for the cross-chain application

 ## Standard Relayers

 Standard relayers are a component of a decentralized network in the Wormhole protocol, facilitating the delivery of Verifiable Action Approvals (VAAs) to recipient contracts compatible with the standard relayer API.

-### Key Features
+**Key Features**

 - **Lower Operational Costs** - no need to develop, host, or maintain individual relayers
 - **Simplified Integration** - because there is no need to run a relayer, integration is as simple as calling a function and implementing an interface

-### Implementation
+**Implementation**

 The standard relayer integration involves two key steps:

 - **Delivery Request** - request delivery from the Wormhole Relay Ecosystem Contract
 - **Relay Reception** - implement a [receiveWormholeMessages](#){target=\_blank} function within their contracts.
 This function is invoked upon successful relay of the VAA

-### Considerations
+**Considerations**

 !!! note
-    Developers should note that the choice of relayers depends on the specific requirements and constraints of their project.
-Standard relayers offer simplicity and convenience but might limit customization and optimization opportunities compared to specialized relayers.
+    Developers should note that the choice of relayers depends their project's specific requirements and constraints.
+Standard relayers offer simplicity and convenience but limit customization and optimization opportunities compared to specialized relayers.

 - All computations are performed on-chain
 - Potentially less gas-efficient compared to specialized relayers